JetBrains/kotlin-web-site/docs/reference/null-safety.md

 One of the most common pitfalls in many programming languages, including Java is that of accessing a member of a null references, resulting in null reference exceptions.
 In Java this would be the equivalent of a `NullPointerException` or NPE for short.

-Kotlin's type system is aimed to eliminate NullPointerException's from our code.
+Kotlin's type system is aimed to eliminate `NullPointerException`'s from our code.
 The only possible causes of NPE's may be

-* An explicit call to throw NullPointerException()
+* An explicit call to `throw NullPointerException()`
 * External Java Code has caused it
 * There's some data inconsistency with regard to initialization (an uninitialized *this* available in a constructor is used somewhere)